-John S. is a 63-year-old white male with significant abdominal obesity, type 2 diabetes, hypertension, and dyslipidemia as well.
+John S. is a 63-year-old Caucasian man with significant abdominal obesity, type 2 diabetes, hypertension, and dyslipidemia as well.
 On the basis of an exercise stress test, John was recently diagnosed with silent ischemia.
 John’s current medications include metformin, a DPP-4 inhibitor, an ACE inhibitor/HCTZ agent, a calcium channel blocker, a high-dose statin, and ezetimibe.
 John’s relevant physical exam and laboratory findings are as follows:

 Follow the link for the answer.